utdata/icj-class/static-apps/static-03.md

 {% endblock %}
 ```

 This will put the "Crit McGillicutty" byline and photo on every detail page, but also allow us to override the block if we needed to.

-We'll leave the _block info_ tag the way it is.
+Once we make this change in our detail layout, we have to go into our blog entry page `2018-10-18.njk` and the three lines that are overwriting the _block info_ block, leaving only the _block story_ content.

 ## Create your detail pages

 Now, let's create a new page for our first detail entry.

-- Inside the `src/njk` folder, create a new file: `2018-10-18.njk`.
+- Inside the `src/njk` folder, create a new files for: `2018-10-19.njk` and =`2019-10-20.njk`.
 (If you'll recall, this is similar to the file name we used in our navigation except for the extension.
 Each `filename.njk` file added inside `src/njk/` will become a new HTML page of the same name at `docs/filename.html`.)
 - Inside this file, add the following code:

 ```html